-In episodes of “Mad Men,” it’s not uncommon to find Don Draper and his colleagues huddling in the office and drinking alcohol.
-Boozing and schmoozing on the job was once a staple of white-collar America and offering a drink to visiting clients was a part of doing business.
-While the days of having a bar in the office or bottle in the file drawer may no longer be acceptable in the modern office, drinking with work colleagues, clients and customers continues as a primary form of socializing.
-How do you recognize a functioning alcoholic at work?
+Boozing and schmoozing on the job was once a staple of white-collar America, and offering a drink to visiting clients was a part of doing business.
+While the days of having a bar in the office or a bottle in the file drawer may no longer be acceptable in the modern office, drinking with work colleagues and clients continues as a primary form of socializing.
+However, working with people struggling with addiction cannot go unnoticed for too long.
+If you think someone at your workplace struggles with alcohol addiction, call 844.875.5609 to speak with someone from Promises Behavioral Health about our alcohol rehab centers and drug rehabs for professionals.

 Being Like Dr. Jekyll and Mr. Hyde

 Alcohol is known to cloud memories and can also cause blackouts.
 Because of the inability to stop drinking, certain business agreements or conversations may be lost in the clouded memories of any event that includes alcohol.
-If someone you work with falls down, goes on a rant about work or even promises you a promotion or raise, they may not recollect a thing.
-This will happen increasingly as the disease progresses.
+If someone you work with falls, rants about work, or even promises you a promotion or raise, they may not recollect a thing.

-While they do as much as they can to make it seem they are doing their job well, functioning alcoholics are bound to fall short in certain areas.
-Eventually, small lapses and mistakes become part of the norm.
-In one case, a manager forgot to tell an employee in advance that her entire team was transferred to another project, leaving her flabbergasted when the new business structure was revealed in a meeting.
-In other cases, co-workers may notice forgetfulness on important issues, sloppy work or missed deadlines, and faulty or incomplete analysis.
-Any mess-ups are met with a host of excuses.
+While they do as much as possible to make it seem they are doing their job well, functioning alcoholics are bound to fall short in certain areas.
+Eventually, minor lapses and mistakes become part of the norm.
+Co-workers may notice forgetfulness on essential issues, sloppy work or missed deadlines, and faulty or incomplete analysis.

 Unexplained Absences and Daytime Disappearances

 It’s not unusual for alcoholics to miss work, be late for meetings, or have a lot of sick days.
-You may also hear frequently about multiple family “emergencies.”
-Sometimes a partner or relative will call and make excuses for them.
 But since functional alcoholics attempt to hold their work lives together, they may disappear unexpectedly after important meetings or leave early to go to a bar to drink before anyone else gets there.
 It makes co-workers speculate about where their colleague is and angry that they cannot depend on that person.

-Some functional alcoholics keep alcohol out of the workplace altogether and just drink at night and on weekends.
-They may get their job done, and do it well, but at some point, the drinking catches up.
+Some functional alcoholics keep alcohol out of the workplace altogether and drink at night and on weekends.
+They may get their job done and do it well, but the drinking catches up at some point.
 Their personal lives are often the first to fall apart, as they begin coming home late from work after drinks or missing family functions and responsibilities.
-They isolate, preferring to drink alone.
 Eventually, this spills into their work life.
-Hangovers may make the mornings difficult and the overall effect of alcohol use will impair cognitive function.
+Hangovers may make the mornings difficult, and the overall effect of alcohol use will impair cognitive function.

-A functioning alcoholic may develop a very bad attitude during the times at work they cannot drink.
-The body and brain are dependent on the substance and not having a drink can set up unhappy behaviors and hostility.
+A functioning alcoholic may develop a nasty attitude during work.
 This can cause co-workers to walk on eggshells around the person.
-They may also avoid them completely for fear of having their heads bit off.
+They may also avoid them entirely for fear of having their heads bit off.

 - Professional treatment center